Graciekan21/commkids/README.md

 ### Media

-- The images used on the Kilooto application are from This Open Source site [images](https://www.pexels.com/search/google%20pixel/)
+- The images used on the Kilooto application are from This Open Source site [images](https://www.pexels.com/search/google%20pixel/

-  - For example, instead of naming an image used ‘image1.png’ consider naming it ‘landing_page_img.png’.
-This will ensure that there are clear file paths kept.